LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Custom error pages can be further fine-tuned by placing the "error.lasso" file in the web serving folder's subdirectories.
-Lasso Server will process the first "error.lasso" it encounters on the file path, starting with the current directory and continuing upwards until it reaches the root of the web serving folder.
+Lasso Server will process the first "error.lasso" it encounters on the file path, starting with the current directory and continuing upward until it reaches the root of the web serving folder.
 If none are found, Lasso Server will use the default error report.